JakeC007/JakeC007.github.io/CCS.md

 * [To predict and serve?](https://rss.onlinelibrary.wiley.com/doi/full/10.1111/j.1740-9713.2016.00960.x), by Lum and Issac
   * See [their presentation](https://www.fatml.org/schedule/2016/presentation/predict-and-serve) at FAT/ML 2016
 * *Weapons of Math Destruction*, by Cathy O'Neil (subtitle: how big data increases inequality and threatens democracy)
+* [Climbing towards NLU: On Meaning, Form, and Understanding in the Age of Data](https://aclanthology.org/2020.acl-main.463.pdf), by Emily M. Bender and Alexander Koller

 #### AI & AI Ethics